ftn-jps/bank/README.md

 Default bank name is: `Bank-A`
 Default bank IIN is: `444444`
 Use command line options `-Dbank.name=<name> -Dbank.iin=<iin>` to change the defaults.

+Default port where frontend is running (used for redirection): `4205`
+Use command line option `-Dfrontend.port=` to change it.